bitwarden/contributing-docs/docs/contributing/featureflags.md

 ### Definition in LaunchDarkly

 In order to test the feature flag in any deployed environment, it must first be defined in the LaunchDarkly web app.
-To do this, request the flag from your Engineering Manager - they will have the appropriate access.
+To do this, request the flag from your Engineering Manager -- they will have the appropriate access.
 You should discuss:

-- The data type of the flag
+- The data type of the flag.
-- The default value of the flag
+- The default value of the flag.
-- The possible values of the flag (for non-boolean types)
+- The possible values of the flag (for non-boolean types).
-- Any context-based rules that should drive flag behavior
+- Any context-based rules that should drive flag behavior.

 ## Consuming feature flags in code